On this page

 Blackpool Council will take account of the following factors when determining the suitability of travel arrangements:

-All passenger carrying vehicles (PCV) used in the provision of services, must comply with the appropriate legislation applicable to the class of vehicle being used and the DFT (Department for Transport) 'Road Worthiness Standards.'
+All PSV vehicles used in the provision of services must comply with the DFT (Department for Transport) 'Road Worthiness Standards.'

-All Hackney and Private Hire vehicles used in the provision of services must comply with Blackpool Council's licensing conditions, Conditions of Contract, and Code of Conduct.
+All Hackney and Private Hire vehicles used in the provision of services must comply with Blackpool Council's Conditions of Contract and Code of Conduct.

 Blackpool Council follows best practice in the use of child safety seats, as advised by the Royal Society for the Prevention of Accidents and set out below.